14 Health Benefits of Apple Cider Vinegar

-While the uses for white vinegar are plentiful, apple cider vinegar has arguably even more applications.
-Its wide-ranging benefits (rivaling the number of uses of tea tree oil and other nifty natural helpers) include everything from curing hiccups to alleviating cold symptoms, and some people have turned to apple cider vinegar to help with health concerns including diabetes, cancer, heart problems, high cholesterol, and weight issues.
+While the uses for white vinegar are plentiful, apple cider vinegar has arguably even more applications—some people have turned to apple cider vinegar to help with health concerns including diabetes, cancer, heart problems and high cholesterol.
 Read on for more reasons to keep apple cider vinegar handy in your pantry.

-For an upset stomach, sip some apple cider vinegar mixed with water.
-If a bacterial infection is at the root of your diarrhea, apple cider vinegar could help contain the problem, thanks to its antibiotic properties.
+One of the oldest apple cider vinegar (ACV) uses in the book is to take it to fix tummy woes.
+For an upset stomach, try sipping some apple cider vinegar mixed with water.
+If you have diarrhea and a bacterial infection is the reason why, apple cider vinegar could help control the problem, thanks to its antibiotic properties.
 What’s more, some folk remedy experts contend that apple cider vinegar contains pectin, which can help soothe intestinal spasms.
-Try mixing one or two tablespoons into water, or clear juice like apple juice.
+Try mixing one or two tablespoons into water or clear juice like apple juice.

 Sip before eating, especially if you know you’re going to indulge in foods that will make you sorry later.
 Try this folk remedy: add 1 teaspoon of honey and 1 teaspoon apple cider vinegar to a glass of warm water and drink it 30 minutes before you dine.